secretflow/mplang/mplang/frontend/tee.md

 * **Vector:** An attacker records a valid `quote` from a previous, legitimate session and replays it to `A` and `B` to trick them into sending data.
 * **Defense:** This is what the nonces are for. `A` and `B` generate **fresh, unpredictable nonces** for *every single session*.
 The `quote` is cryptographically bound to these specific nonces.
 A replayed `quote` will contain old nonces and will be rejected by `quote_verify`.
 This ensures the proof is "live".

-## 6. Implementation Guidance for Runtime
+## 6. Implementation Guidance for Backend and Runtime

-* The `quote_gen` instruction **MUST** be implemented as a call to the underlying platform's TEE SDK (e.g., Intel SGX SDK's `sgx_create_quote`).
+* The `quote_gen` function **MUST** be implemented by a dedicated TEE backend, which calls the underlying platform's TEE SDK (e.g., Intel SGX SDK's `sgx_create_quote`).
 The runtime is responsible for the IPC with the platform's quoting service daemon (e.g., `aesmd`).
-* The `quote_verify` instruction needs access to a trust store containing the TEE vendor's public root certificates.
+* The `quote_verify` function requires access to a trust store containing the TEE vendor's public root certificates.
 This might be configured globally for the runtime.
 * The runtime **MUST** treat the `assert(is_trusted)` step as a critical security boundary.
-Failure must result in an immediate and clean termination of the computation for that party.
-No further `trans` or `recv` operations should be possible.
+A failed assertion must result in an immediate and clean termination of the computation for that party.
+No further operations should be possible.